Many bacteria, viruses, and even fungi can cause pneumonia in people who are hospitalized.

 The diagnosis of hospital-acquired pneumonia is based on a person’s symptoms and the results of a chest x-ray or a chest CT scan.
 Doctors usually take a sample of blood so they can try to grow (culture) the bacteria in the laboratory and identify it.

 People who have hospital-acquired pneumonia may be very sick, so doctors may need to identify the organism that is causing pneumonia to determine the best treatment.
 For these reasons, sometimes doctors do bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more to obtain specimens from within the lung itself to try to identify the organism.
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more to obtain specimens from within the lung itself to try to identify the organism.
 During bronchoscopy, a flexible viewing tube is inserted into the trachea and lungs.
 Samples of pus, secretions, or even lung tissue can be collected for examination.
 If no secretions are visible, an area of the lung can be washed with fluid, which can then be retrieved for analysis (a procedure called bronchoalveolar lavage Procedures Done With Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more ).
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more ).
 If fluid has collected in the lining of the lung (called a pleural effusion Pleural Effusion Pleural effusion is the abnormal accumulation of fluid in the pleural space (the area between the two layers of the thin membrane that covers the lungs).
 Fluid can accumulate in the pleural... read more ), doctors may place a needle into the chest to collect this fluid for culture (a procedure called thoracentesis Thoracentesis Thoracentesis is the placement of a needle through the skin into the chest cavity to withdraw a sample of fluid.
 In thoracentesis, fluid that has collected abnormally in the pleural space (termed... read more ).

 Treatment of Hospital-Acquired Pneumonia